DanielAlvarez2/mern-olea/README.md

 more detailed and comprehensive allergy descriptions
 daily specials viewable online
 initially: don't write any text with the QR-Code.
 Only have servers explain it when needed
+show bug fix on top nav transition sizes from desktop to mobile WAS poorly designed
+show improvement of open table section position:sticky fixes awkward EMPTY right half of screen